 I typically post something on Facebook about personal fireworks and how they can harm dogs (and some military vets).
 Hopefully my friends will think twice before buying certain ones or any. — Gail Bernier

-Hopefully these tips from other dog lovers will keep you well-armed for this 4th of July.
+Hopefully these tips from other dog lovers will keep you well-armed.
 We’ll leave you with a few more helpful takeaways for dealing with dogs and fireworks: